kurt-apple/fixer-otg/README.md

 - Get yourself some Kailh Mute Micro Switches (42x)
 - Fork my FAK repo for the firmware code, and modify however much you wish.
 - Gather your soldering supplies
 - My provided manufacturing files (gerber, drilling, BOM) are specifically for JLCPCB.
 If you want to print them at a different company you might have to output your own manufacturing files.
+Please note that there were a few minor corrections/alterations JLC made before finalizing their production file and proceeding to manufacturing.
+I am new at this - your experience may vary.
-- All but the switches are PCBA.
+- All but the switches are placed/assembled by JLC.
 - Receive your board(s)
 - Recommended: flash firmware and short out each key by hand to make sure the keys work
 - Solder the mute switches to each pad